snafees/ortho_seqs/docs/source/rf1d_tutorial.rst

 This is where you specify what kind of visualization you want.
 The current options are:

 1. *barplot* - This will create a barplot of the rFon1D values, grouped by site and alphabet input.
 This is called automatically when you run *orthogonal-polynomial*.
-2. *histogram* - This will create a histogram of the rFon1D values.
+2. *density* - This will create a density plot of the rFon1D values.
 3. *summary* - Prints out the number of sites and dimensions, the alphabet input, the molecule, and calls *sort* (another *rf1d-viz* action that is explained in further detail below).
 This is called in *orthogonal-polynomial* automatically, and will not be saved.
 4. *heatmap* - This will create a heatmap of the rFon1D values, grouped by site and alphabet input.
 5. *boxplot* - This will create a boxplot of the rFon1D values, grouped by .